gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 Patcher prompts you for permission to begin the upgrade before proceeding.
 Patcher only changes the files on your local machine.

 If you agree to the upgrade, press `y` and Patcher will update each module in order.
-When updating to the next version involves a breaking change, Patcher will apply a patch to your infrastructure code.
+When updating to the next version involves a breaking change, Patcher will apply a _patch_ to your infrastructure code.

-@@ FIX ME - add description of a patch
+**What are patches?** A Patch is a YAML file with a set of commands to execute to transform your code.
+The maintainers of the dependencies you're using can create patches to update your code automatically, such as when a new release contains backwards incompatible changes.
+[See the example of a patch in the CIS Service Catalog.](https://github.com/gruntwork-io/terraform-aws-service-catalog/blob/c3d5ede211fc3230a7d493ceea43622b337ee88a/.patcher/patches/v0.96.4/switch-to-cis-rds-module/patch.yaml)

 ![Screenshot of Patcher applying a patch.](/img/guides/stay-up-to-date/cis-1.5.0/patcher-rds-patch.png)